OndwelaRavhanga/STADIOchoice-Churn-Prediction/README.md

 wasted on discounting customers who would have stayed anyway, and catch "quiet leavers" who slowly stop watching but never contact support.

-This is not a small or side issue for STADIOchoice — it is central to their own stated 2030 strategy, which puts "win the streaming war on retention, not just sign-ups" as priority number one.
+This is not a small or side issue for STADIOchoice; it is central to their own stated 2030 strategy, which puts "win the streaming war on retention, not just sign-ups" as priority number one.
 STADIOchoice already collects three years of viewing data and five years of billing